jnozzi/cocoadev.com/markdown/DetermineIfPathIsOnNetworkedVolume.md

 ----

-Look at General/FSCopyURLForVolume.
+Look at FSCopyURLForVolume.
 Returns an AFP / HTTP / SMB /...
 URL if on an network volume.
 Use - [NSURL isFileURL] in order to see if it's on a local volume.

-You can retrieve volume of a Path using General/FSGetCatalogInfo, for example.
+You can retrieve volume of a Path using FSGetCatalogInfo, for example.

-Also, in order to get an General/FSRef from a NSURL / CFURL, use General/CFURLGetFSRef.
+Also, in order to get an FSRef from a NSURL / CFURL, use CFURLGetFSRef.

 %%%

 ----
 I'm about to get into this same issue.
-Has anyone tried using General/NSWorkspace to get all volumes then comparing that list with [workspace mountedLocalVolumePaths]?
+Has anyone tried using NSWorkspace to get all volumes then comparing that list with [workspace mountedLocalVolumePaths]?
 It looks like that will give every drive and disk which is connected "locally" to your computer.
 Theoretically that would leave non-local drives.
 If nobody tests this I'll let you know in a few days.

 -Stephen

 ----
-The way I did it was to go through each volume (from     General/FSGetVolumeInfo), check if it was a network volume by looking at the information provided by     General/PBHGetVolParmsSync (see the Tech Q&A NW09: http://developer.apple.com/qa/nw/nw09.html ).
-If it is, you've got a network volume which you can get the URL of using     General/CFURLCreateFromFSRef on the information provided earlier by     General/FSGetVolumeInfo. **Then**  compare that URL with the URL to my file (be sure to watch out for any inconsistencies with trailing slashes, etc.).
+The way I did it was to go through each volume (from     FSGetVolumeInfo), check if it was a network volume by looking at the information provided by     PBHGetVolParmsSync (see the Tech Q&A NW09: http://developer.apple.com/qa/nw/nw09.html ).
+If it is, you've got a network volume which you can get the URL of using     CFURLCreateFromFSRef on the information provided earlier by     FSGetVolumeInfo. **Then**  compare that URL with the URL to my file (be sure to watch out for any inconsistencies with trailing slashes, etc.).

 I also worked on a method using     getmntinfo, which is a lot simpler if this is all you want to do (ie. I wouldn't recommend it for re-mounting a network volume).
 Also keep in mind that     getmntinfo stores information about **all** mounted file systems (including local and removable), so any checks on     statfs.f_fstypename will probably be unreliable if new filesystems are added in the future.

 ----

 This is the way I did it, I found the MNT_LOCAL flag in the mount.h header for statfs.
-So I wrote the following addition for General/NSWorkspace:
+So I wrote the following addition for NSWorkspace:

 #import <sys/param.h>
 #import <sys/mount.h>

-@implementation General/NSWorkspace (Extras)
+@implementation NSWorkspace (Extras)

-- (BOOL)checkForNetworkMountAtPath:(General/NSString*)path
+- (BOOL)checkForNetworkMountAtPath:(NSString*)path
 {
   struct statfs64 stat;